-We love our roads and take the responsibility of maintaining them seriously.
-Our teams, stationed at mid-hill and hilltop, are on standby 24/7 with CCTVs to detect traffic flow, road conditions, and weather.
+We love our roads, and we take the responsibility of maintaining it seriously.
+Our teams, stationed at mid-hill and hilltop, are on standby 24/7 for any contingencies with trained emergency response teams in case of mishaps and accidents.

 The Genting Main Road has enabled the tourism industry to grow and thrive in Genting Highlands, contributing opportunities for enterprise and employment, creating a vibrant local economy and contributing to the Pahang state economy.